Ruchita1010/todo-trail/README.md

 # Todo List

-Todo List built with HTML, CSS, Javascript, Webpack and date-fns, uuid libraries for TheOdinProject
+Todo List built with HTML, CSS, Javascript, Firebase and Webpack for TheOdinProject

 ## Features